draganignjic/timmi-ess-fusion/README.md

 This is how ESS looks with the userscript :heart_eyes:
 ![Preview](images/preview.png)

-This is how ESS works in combination with Timmi Timesheet
+This is how ESS works in combination with Timmi Timesheet :scream:
 ![](images/video.gif)

 ## Features